 False Claims Act

-If you are an employee who discovers a fraud against New York State, New York City, New Jersey, or the United States government — such as an individual or company that is overcharging or stealing from the government — then you could be eligible for compensation for coming forward with that information.
+In other words, if you are an employee who discovers a fraud against New York State, New York City, New Jersey or the United States government, such as an individual or entity that is overcharging or stealing from the government, then you could be eligible for compensation for coming forward with that information.

-Under the Federal False Claims Act and the New York State, New York City and New Jersey False Claims Acts, whistleblowers who have information about a company that has defrauded the state or federal government can file a special type of lawsuit on behalf of the government.
+Under the Federal False Claims Act, as well as the New York State, New York City and New Jersey False Claims Act, whistleblowers who have information about a company that has defrauded the state or federal government can file a special type of lawsuit on behalf of the government.
 This is known as a "Qui Tam action."

-- Knowingly selling a defective product to the government
+- Knowingly selling a defective product to the government; or